Teen Fentanyl Abuse: What Parents Need to Know

 • Pills that look like other prescription opioids

-Opioids, such as fentanyl, are dangerous because of how easily addiction to them can develop.3 Opioids bind to opioid receptors in the brain and nervous system that activate pain reduction and produce a feeling of euphoria.7 This pleasure response can lead to tolerance, which is when a person needs higher doses to achieve desired results.
-Over time, the brain’s chemistry adapts to the drug, making it difficult for a person to feel the same degree of pleasure from anything else.3
+Opioids like fentanyl are dangerous because of how easily addiction to them can develop.
+These drugs bind to opioid receptors in the brain and nervous system that activate pain reduction and produce a feeling of euphoria.
+This pleasure response can lead to tolerance, which is when a person needs higher doses to achieve desired results.
+Over time, the brain’s chemistry adapts to the drug, making it difficult for a person to feel the same degree of pleasure from anything else.

 Opioid dependence occurs when a person needs to continue taking fentanyl to avoid withdrawal symptoms.
-These symptoms can begin as soon as several hours after the last dose was taken.3,7 Addiction, clinically known as a substance use disorder, occurs when a person meets certain diagnostic criteria, which include drug-seeking behavior and continued use drugs despite harmful consequences.3
+These symptoms can begin as soon as several hours after the last dose was taken.5 Addiction, clinically known as a substance use disorder, occurs when a person meets certain diagnostic criteria, which include drug-seeking behavior and continued use despite harmful consequences.

-In addition to the potential consequences of misusing fentanyl alone, mixing it with alcohol or other drugs can lead to dangerous outcomes, including overdose.1
+In addition to the potential consequences of misusing fentanyl alone, mixing it with alcohol or other drugs can lead to dangerous outcomes, including overdose.

-Illegal forms of the drug are often “cut with”—or combined with—other illicit and potentially dangerous substances, including methamphetamine and heroin.3 These added substances are not detectable with the naked eye.
-This poses a dangerous risk to individuals who are not aware of the presence of fentanyl in the drugs they are taking.3
+Illegal forms of the drug are often “cut with”—or combined with—other illicit and potentially dangerous substances, including methamphetamine and heroin.3 These added substances aren’t detectable with the naked eye.
+This poses a dangerous risk to individuals who aren’t aware of fentanyl traces in the drugs they’re taking.

 Help Is Available - Call Today